groupdocs-viewer/GroupDocs.Viewer-Docs/java/developer-guide/retrieving-document-information/how-to-determine-file-type.md

 url: viewer/java/how-to-determine-file-type
 title: Determine the file type
 weight: 4
-description: "This article explains how to get a type of a file with GroupDocs.Viewer for Java using Java / C#."
+description: "This article explains how to get a type of a file with GroupDocs.Viewer for Java using Java."
 keywords:
 productName: GroupDocs.Viewer for Java
 hideChildren: False